neoul/libydb/go/README.md

     Delete(keys []string, key string) error
 }

-// UpdaterStartEnd indicates the start and end of the data update.
+// UpdateStartEnd indicates the start and end of the data update.
-// They will be called before or after the Updater (Create, Replace and Delete) execution. type UpdaterStartEnd interface {
+// They will be called before or after the Updater (Create, Replace and Delete) execution. type UpdateStartEnd interface {
     UpdateStart()
     UpdateEnd()
 }